sam0x17/macro_magic/README.md

 potential exports of an item called `MyItem`.
 The last segment _does_ need to match the name of the item you are exporting, however.

+## `re_export_tokens_const!`

+This macro allows you to re-export already exported tokens across modules and even crates.
+See the docs for more info.

 ## Overhead

 Because the automatically generated constants created by `#[export_tokens]` are only used in a